raphCode/master-thesis-muzero/theory.typ

 Importantly, !mdps can also capture the aspect of !as affecting not only the immediate !r, but also subsequent !ss and thus future !rs.
-In the example of certain game, like tic-tac-toe or chess, !rs are not given after each move.
+In the example of certain !g, like tic-tac-toe or chess, !rs are not given after each move.
-Instead, they come at the end of the entire game in the form of a win or loss.
+Instead, they come at the end of the entire !g in the form of a win or loss.
-Obviously, this final !r depends on most or all moves during the game.
+Obviously, this final !r depends on most or all moves during the !g.
 @sutton

 In the general case, when a !r is influenced not only by its immediately preceding !a, but